benvoynick/ud-fe-project5/README.md

 Use either the text list or the map markers to look at more information about places of interest.
 Use the search bar at the top of the list if you know the name of the location you are searching for.

+Any locations that are currently closed will have blue markers and text.

 ### Image credits
 Pin marker icon by [Nahas M.A.](http://nahas-pro.deviantart.com/).
 Blue marker icon by [Snip Master](https://www.iconfinder.com/snipicons).